 Assuming arguendo the ruling announced in Miller is procedural, Miller must still be applied retroactively pursuant to Teague's second exception, which applies to "watershed rules of criminal procedure" and to "those new procedures without which the likelihood of an accurate conviction is seriously diminished."
 Teague, 489 U.S. at 313.
-This occurs when the rule "requires the observance of those procedures that . . . are 'implicit in the concept of ordered liberty.'"
+This occurs when the rule "requires the observance of 'those procedures that . . . are 'implicit in the concept of ordered liberty.'"
 Id. at 307 (internal citations omitted).
 To be "watershed[,]" a rule must first "be necessary to prevent an impermissibly large risk" of inaccuracy in a criminal proceeding, and second, "alter our understanding of the bedrock procedural elements essential to the fairness of a proceeding."
 Whorton v.
 Bockting, 549 U.S. 406, 418 (2007) (internal citations omitted).
 The Supreme Court has recognized that sentencing is a critical component of the trial process, and thus directly affects the accuracy of criminal trials.
 See, e.g., Witherspoon v.
-Illinois, 391 U.S. 510, 523 n.22 (1968) (retroactively applying a decision on a jury selection process that related to sentencing because it "necessarily undermined 'the very integrity of the . . . process' that decided the [defendant's] fate." (internal citation omitted)).

-Grant, No. 13-1455 (3d.
+Illinois, 391 U.S. 510, 523 n.22 (1968) (retroactively applying a decision on a jury selection process that related to sentencing because it of outcomes" for a defendant should be treated as substantive rules and, therefore, Miller announced a new substantive rule for retroactivity purposes); Resp. of the United States to Pet'r's App. for Authoriz. to File a Second or Successive Mot.
+Under 28 U.S.C. § 2255 at 8-15, In re Corey Grant, No. 13-1455 (3d.
 Cir.
 June 17, 2013) (arguing that Miller's new rule is substantive).